the-big-bad-wolf/WaymaxAutoPlanner/README.md

-Configure access to the Waymo Open Motino Dataset first by following the instructions at https://github.com/waymo-research/waymax
+Configure access to the Waymo Open Motion Dataset by following the instructions at https://github.com/waymo-research/waymax